Oscar Niemeyer International Cultural Centre

-Its imposing size and its white, red and yellow exterior make it a highly visible landmark on the town's landscape.

-Oscar Niemeyer: The origins and the design
+The Oscar Niemeyer International Cultural Centre (Centro Cultural Internacional Oscar Niemeyer, is a cultural centre located in the city of Avilés, in Spain.
+It takes its name from its architect and designer, Brazilian Oscar Niemeyer.

+Built next to the Avilés estuary, its predominantly white, modernist curvy lines contrast with the traditionally industrial landscape of the area.
+The Centre is one of the few works of Niemeyer in Europe and the only one in Spain.
+The site comprises several buildings including an auditorium, an observatory tower, an exhibition hall, a cinema, and a restaurant.

+Conceived by Niemeyer in 2006 as part of the celebrations of the 25th anniversary of the (then Prince) Princess of Asturias Awards, construction works started in 2008.
+It was inaugurated on 26 March 2011.

+History

+Origins and conception

 Oscar Niemeyer, from Rio de Janeiro, Brazil, one of the most influential modernist architects in the world, was awarded the Prince of Asturias Award for Art in 1989.
 This was the beginning of the relationship between Niemeyer and the Principality region of Asturias.
 Years later, as a present for the 25th anniversary of the Awards, Niemeyer donated a project to the principality.
 His design has become a project meant to be an international reference in the cultural field.
-It is dedicated to education, culture and, peace.
+It is dedicated to education, culture and peace.
 The centre is the first work by Niemeyer in Spain, and he had said he believes it is his most important in Europe, which is the reason for its name — Centro Niemeyer.

-Structure

-The Niemeyer Centre is formed by five main elements that complement each other: